axelknauf/histcloc/README.md

   from snapshot, collect into data model (associative array), plot data, done.

+Requirements
+- CLOC (Perl version for Linux is included)
+- Bash v4 or later
+- sed
+- git 1.7.9 or later, possibly earlier versions (not tested)

 License & Source code
 - CLOC is licensed under the GPL v2 which can be accessed at http://www.gnu.org/licenses/gpl-2.0.html